Craig Lowndes: 2018

+Lowndes continues to race in the Supercars Championship enduro rounds, co-driving in the Supercheap Auto backed 'wildcard' outfit.
+A program designed to support a young and upcoming driver to step up to the main game in the iconic Bathurst 1000 and lead in event.
+Previously the Sandown 500 but moving to Tailem Bend from 2025.
+Stepping in to the program in 2022, it has been the launching pad for previous team mates Declan Fraser, Zane Goddard, Cooper Murray and in 2025 Zach Bates.

 Off-road racing

 In 2010, Lowndes ventured off-road to compete in the Australasian Safari with a Holden Colorado at his disposal.
 He won the Rally Raid at his first attempt with a margin of over one hour back to second place.
 Former V8 Supercar team owner, Kees Weel was co-driver.
 Lowndes crashed out of the lead of the Safari the following year.